tschuehly/htmx-spring-workshop/README.md

 # Lab 5: Lazy Loading

-In this lab we will lazy load the user table as it now contains a lot of users
+In this lab we will lazily load the user table as it now contains a lot of users

 # Lab 6: Full Text Search

-In this lab we will enable our users to search the user table.
+In this lab, we will enable our users to search the user table.

 # Lab 7: Infinite Scrolling using Pageable

-In this lab we will only load new users when we are scrolling down, improving our initial page speed
+In this lab, we will only load new users when we are scrolling down, improving our initial page speed

-# Lab : Exception Messages with I18n
+# Lab 8: Exception Messages

+In this lab, we will catch Exception using a Spring Controller Advice and show them to the user in a nice form